martenframework/marten/docs/docs/templates/introduction.md

 Hello, {{ name|default:"Stranger" }}!
 ```

 It should be noted that the fact that an argument is supported or not, and mandatory or not, varies based on the considered filter.
 In all cases, filters can support up to **one** argument only.
+Moreover, a filter argument can either correspond to a regular [variable](#variables) or a [literal](#literal-values).

 Please head over to the [filters reference](./reference/filters.md) to see a list of all the available filters.
 Implementing custom filters is also a possibility that is documented in [Create custom filters](./how-to/create-custom-filters.md).